 There is also a chettinad chicken varuval recipe on the blog, which is a dry chettinad style chicken fry.

-find complete recipe of chettinad chicken curry below
+Recipe of chettinad chicken curry below

 - 500 grams or ½ kg chicken